pjgerrits/pjgerrits.github.io/content/home/experience.md

   location = "Amsterdam"
   date_start = "2011-09-01"
   date_end = "2015-07-31"
-  description = """Bachelor Graduate degree in (landscape) Archaeology, with a specialistaion in GIS and Remote Sensing"""
+  description = """Bachelor Undergraduate degree in (landscape) Archaeology, with a specialistaion in GIS and Remote Sensing"""

 +++